 If you're getting treatment for infertility, the anti-Müllerian hormone test will give you an answer to a couple of important questions:

-- Do you have enough eggs for a successful IVF?
+- Do you have enough eggs for a successful IVF and how will the ovaries respond to stimulation?

 In healthy women the anti-Müllerian hormone levels initially increase until early adulthood, and then slowly decrease with increasing age until becoming undetectable.
 It happens approximately 5 years before menopause when the pool of growing follicles is exhausted.